40 Surrey pubs with beer gardens to visit this summer

 20. The Park Hatch

-Having recently been named Surrey’s best at the National Pub and Bar Awards, this family-owned pub is set to improve even further this summer with a newly landscaped garden.
+Having been named Surrey’s best at the National Pub and Bar Awards in 2017, this family-owned pub has a large garden, perfect for a chilled afternoon.

 21. The Percy Arms